robertomanfreda/java-code-generation-engine/README.md

 ## Future Implementations

 - Automated release via GitHub CI/CD
-- Support for custom types: Allow the definition and usage of custom types in YAML/JSON files.
 - Support for authentication for remote downloads: Implement authentication mechanisms for downloading protected remote files.
 - Support for MapStruct: Automate the generation of mappers for converting entities to DTOs and vice versa using